GeminiLight/sdn-nfv-papers/README.md

   - <a href="#45-routing">4.5 Routing</a>
 - <a href="#5-other-and-unclassified">5.
 Other and Unclassified</a>

-> Note: :star: means it may be a promising research direction, which is considered subjectively.

 ## [1.
 Survey and Analysis](#content)

 1. **Recent Advances of Resource Allocation in Network Function Virtualization**
    - `Publication`: TPDS 2021 (**CCF-A**)
    - `Authors`: Song Yang, Fan Li, Stojan Trajanovski, Ramin Yahyapour, Xiaoming Fu
    - `Link`: [IEEE Xplore](https://ieeexplore.ieee.org/document/9169857)

 1. **Graph-based Deep Learning for Communication Networks: A Survey**

    - `Publication`: arXiv 2021